franciscoabsampaio/nanogpt/README.md

 ## Models

+### WaveNet

+WaveNet using pre-trained tokenizer (Autotokenizer's `bert-base-uncased` - 30k tokens), trained over ~50000 iteration steps, with AdamW, and the following hyperparameters:

+- `batch_size`: 200
+- `block_size`: 16
+- `embedding_dims`: 2048
+- `n_layers`: 4 (number of layers in the WaveNet block)
+- `channels_gate`: 2048
+- `channels_residual`: 2048
+- `channels_skip`: 2048
+- `kernel_size`: 2

+The resulting WaveNet receptive field was 16.

+Layer normalization was commented out.
+A single output conv 1x1 layer was used - the data weren't sufficiently large to get enough signal through.
+Learning rate was warmed up linearly, then decayed with `CosineAnnealingLR`.

+The model converged much slower than the MLP.
+Significant instability warranted the implementation of LR warmup and gradient accumulation.
+Parameters were initialized with Xavier uniform.

+#### Number of Parameters

+- Total: 292.855.610

 ### MLP

 MLP using pre-trained tokenizer (`p50k_base` - 50k tokens), trained over 1400 iterations with SCD and the following hyperparameters: